slamora/brackets-wiki/New-Code-Hinting-API-Proposal.md

 A non-null editor object for the active window.

 ### `@param {String} implicitChar`
-Either null, if the hinting request was explicit, or a single character that represents the last insertion and that indicates an implicit hinting request.
+If the hinting request was explicit then null.
+Otherwise, if the hinting request was implicit, the character code of the last keypress event, or the empty string if there was no keypress event (e.g., enter, tab, backspace, etc.)

 ### `@return {Boolean}`
 Determines whether the current provider is able to provide hints for the given editor context and, in case `implicitChar` is non-null, whether it is appropriate to do so.